tilt-dev/tilt.build/docs/install.md

 Next Steps
 ----------

 You're ready to start using Tilt!
-Try our [Tutorial](tutorial.html) to setup your project in 15 minutes.
+Try our [Tutorial](/tutorial) to learn about Tilt or jump right in with the [Write a Tiltfile Guide](tiltfile_authoring.html).

 ---